-- 1 143 Q. From a validation perspective was it important? - 2 A. For the revalidation? - 3 144 Q. Yes.
-Did you need to have in your own mind, I'm not - 4 quite sure what the date was for the revalidation, but - from your own perspective, if you were entering into

-- 6 the process of revalidating, is this something you - 7 would need to have assurance on? - 8 A. Absolutely.
-You need to have assurance for many - 9 reasons but revalidation is one, yes.
-But even for the - 10 basic element of ensuring that you have a system in - 11 place for assurance in all areas of his practice. - 12 145 Q. Can I move then to the issue we touched upon just this - morning about the monitoring plan, its implementation - and your role in superintending it.
-Overall - reflections, first of all: How, looking back at this - area, how well do you think the action plan with its - monitoring arrangements worked, taking into account - that the alternative that was under consideration was - 19 exclusion? - 20 A. The monitoring arrangement was designed and drafted by - 21 the Acute Directorate to ensure robust monitoring in - terms of the elements which needs to be monitored.
-And - it was clear, elements to be monitored according to the - 24 action plan.
-I was getting regular updates and I was - also requesting assurances at various points in time. - 26 On reflection, I suppose, the monitoring arrangement - was not as robust as it should have been, purely - because it was reliant on possibly one or two people - and also the lack of any clinical monitoring, clinical managers monitoring in that action plan.
-And I reflected on that issue when I was drafting the determination.
-And that was one reason I wanted to get the monitoring arrangements renewed or updated.
+143 From a validation perspective was it important?
+1 Q. 2 For the revalidation? Α. 3 Yes.
+Did you need to have in your own mind, I'm not 144 0. quite sure what the date was for the revalidation, but 4 5 from your own perspective, if you were entering into 16:14 the process of revalidating, is this something you 6 would need to have assurance on?
+7 8 Absolutely.
+You need to have assurance for many Α. 9 reasons but revalidation is one, yes.
+But even for the basic element of ensuring that you have a system in 10 16.14place for assurance in all areas of his practice.
+11 12 Can I move then to the issue we touched upon just this 145 Q. 13 morning about the monitoring plan, its implementation and your role in superintending it.
+Overall 14 reflections, first of all: How, looking back at this 15 16:15 16 area, how well do you think the action plan with its monitoring arrangements worked, taking into account 17 that the alternative that was under consideration was 18 19 exclusion?
+20 The monitoring arrangement was designed and drafted by Α. 16:15 the Acute Directorate to ensure robust monitoring in 21 terms of the elements which needs to be monitored.
+And 22 it was clear, elements to be monitored according to the 23 24 action plan.
+I was getting regular updates and I was also requesting assurances at various points in time.
+25 16.16On reflection, I suppose, the monitoring arrangement 26 27 was not as robust as it should have been, purely because it was reliant on possibly one or two people 28 29 and also the lack of any clinical monitoring, clinical